 Yeah, I’m really glad you decided to stop doing that, because ugh.
 So gross.
 But now there’s something else we need to address: your use of plural pronouns on your own website when you are the only person behind your website.

-There’s a growing trend of freelancers referring to themselves as ‘we’ on their own websites, despite the fact that it’s glaringly obvious that it’s really just them.
+There’s a growing trend of freelancers and solo business owners referring to themselves as ‘we’ on their own websites, despite the fact that it’s glaringly obvious that it’s really just them.
 Alone.
 Solo.
 Solitario.
 I believe there are a few reasons people do this:

 - Because they want to sound bigger and more impressive than they really are.